27% of Undergrads Receive Federal Pell Grant

-- In compliance with federal regulations, students who did not attend a course in a given semester are not eligible for Federal Pell Grant for that course.
-If we learn that you have not attended a course or courses, your Pell award may be adjusted.
+- In compliance with federal regulations, students who did not attend a course in a given semester are not eligible for a Federal Pell Grant for that course.
+If we learn that you have not attended a course or courses, your Pell award will be reduced.

 - If your Pell award is first disbursed after the end of a semester, the award will be based on the units completed at the time of disbursement.